When it comes to feeling pretty in pink, you’ve probably already got some go-to pink outfits.

 When it comes to office wear or business dress, it can be hard for women to look the part, while keeping their personality.
 A trouser or skirt suit is the obvious answer, but they can be so dull, and they’re not always as comfortable as you’d like to be.

-So, add some funk to your workwear with a splash of pink here and there.
+So, feel free to add some funk to your workwear with a splash of pink here and there.
 A blush or rose color can look sophisticated with a white Oxford shirt or a chic blouse.

 Equally, adding a bright fuchsia shirt to a dark skirt or trousers and jacket can add a little fun.
 A pink roll neck jumper with wide-leg pants can look smart on a cooler day.